 LaRue L. Robinson is a partner in the Litigation Department.
 LaRue focuses his practice on complex commercial litigation, employee benefits (ERISA) litigation and investigations.
 As a former U.S. Army prosecutor, LaRue also has significant trial experience.

 LaRue litigates in federal and state courts across the country.
 His work involves all phases of litigation starting with pre-litigation counseling and continuing up to, and including, the trial and post-trial stages.
 He also maintains an active pro bono practice in civil and criminal cases.
-He has been named as one of Chicago's "35 under 35" young leaders making an impact on the community.
+He has been noted in Bloomberg Law as one of 40 attorneys nationwide under 40 who “represent the best of the future of the legal profession."

 Some of LaRue's recent representations include*: